-The command ls supports the -1 option which would help you to get more information about the listed files:
+The command ls supports the -l option which would help you to get more information about the listed files −

 $ls -l total 1962188 drwxrwxr-x 2 amrood amrood 4096 Dec 25 09:59 uml -rw-rw-r-- 1 amrood amrood 5341 Dec 25 08:38 uml.jpg drwxr-xr-x 2 amrood amrood 4096 Feb 15 2006 univ drwxr-xr-x 2 root root 4096 Dec 9 2007 urlspedia -rw-r--r-- 1 root root 276480 Dec 9 2007 urlspedia.tar drwxr-xr-x 8 root root 4096 Nov 25 2007 usr drwxr-xr-x 2 200 300 4096 Nov 25 2007 webthumb-1.01 -rwxr-xr-x 1 root root 3192 Nov 25 2007 webthumb.php -rw-rw-r-- 1 amrood amrood 20480 Nov 25 2007 webthumb.tar -rw-rw-r-- 1 amrood amrood 5654 Aug 9 2007 yourfile.mid -rw-rw-r-- 1 amrood amrood 166255 Aug 9 2007 yourfile.swf drwxr-xr-x 11 amrood amrood 4096 May 29 2007 zlib-1.2.3 $

-First Column: represents file type and permission given on the file.
+First Column − Represents the file type and the permission given on the file.
 Below is the description of all type of files.

-Third Column: represents owner of the file.
+Third Column − Represents the owner of the file.
 This is the Unix user who created this file.

-Fourth Column: represents group of the owner.
-Every Unix user would have an associated group.
+Fourth Column − Represents the group of the owner.
+Every Unix user will have an associated group.

-Sixth Column: represents date and time when this file was created or modified last time.
+Sixth Column − Represents the date and the time when this file was created or modified for the last time.

-In the ls -l listing example, every file line began with a d, -, or l.
-These characters indicate the type of file that's listed.
+In the ls -l listing example, every file line begins with a d, -, or l.
+These characters indicate the type of the file that's listed.

-Meta characters have special meaning in Unix.
-For example * and ? are metacharacters.
-We use * to match 0 or more characters, a question mark ? matches with single character.
+Metacharacters have a special meaning in Unix.
+For example, * and ? are metacharacters.
+We use * to match 0 or more characters, a question mark (?) matches with a single character.

-Displays all the files whose name start with ch and ends with .doc:
+Displays all the files, the names of which start with ch and end with .doc −

 ch01-1.doc ch010.doc ch02.doc ch03-2.doc ch04-1.doc ch040.doc ch05.doc ch06-2.doc ch01-2.doc ch02-1.doc c

-Here * works as meta character which matches with any character.
-If you want to display all the files ending with just .doc then you can use following command:
+Here, * works as meta character which matches with any character.
+If you want to display all the files ending with just .doc, then you can use the following command −

-An invisible file is one whose first character is the dot or period character (.).
-UNIX programs (including the shell) use most of these files to store configuration information.
+An invisible file is one, the first character of which is the dot or the period character (.).
+Unix programs (including the shell) use most of these files to store configuration information.

-Some common examples of hidden files include the files:
+Some common examples of the hidden files include the files −

-To list invisible files, specify the -a option to ls:
+To list the invisible files, specify the -a option to ls −

 $ ls -a . .profile docs lib test_results .. .rhosts hosts pub users .emacs bin hw1 res.01 work .exrc ch07 hw2 res.02 .kshrc ch07.bak hw3 res.03 $

-You can use vi editor to create ordinary files on any Unix system.
-You simply need to give following command:
+You can use the vi editor to create ordinary files on any Unix system.
+You simply need to give the following command −

 $ vi filename

-Above command would open a file with the given filename.
-You would need to press key i to come into edit mode.
-Once you are in edit mode you can start writing your content in the file as below:
+The above command will open a file with the given filename.
+Now, press the key i to come into the edit mode.
+Once you are in the edit mode, you can start writing your content in the file as in the following program −

 This is unix file....I created it for the first time.....
 I'm going to save this content in this file.

-Press key esc to come out of edit mode.
+Press the key esc to come out of the edit mode.

 Press two keys Shift + ZZ together to come out of the file completely.

-Now you would have a file created with filemame in the current directory.
+You will now have a file created with filename in the current directory.

 $ vi filename $

-You can edit an existing file using vi editor.
-We would cover this in detail in a separate tutorial.
-But in short, you can open existing file as follows:
+You can edit an existing file using the vi editor.
+We will discuss in short how to open an existing file −

 $ vi filename

-Once file is opened, you can come in edit mode by pressing key i and then you can edit file as you like.
-If you want to move here and there inside a file then first you need to come out of edit mode by pressing key esc and then you can use following keys to move inside a file:
+Once the file is opened, you can come in the edit mode by pressing the key i and then you can proceed by editing the file.
+If you want to move here and there inside a file, then first you need to come out of the edit mode by pressing the key Esc.
+After this, you can use the following keys to move inside a file −

 l key to move to the right side.